-This saves a given reaction coordinate as a function of steps.
-The generated output file has three columns:
+This saves a given reaction coordinate (see Penalty Function in Energy) as a function of steps.
+The output file has three columns with steps; the value of the reaction coordinate; and the cummulative average of all preceding values.

-- 1. step number

-- 2. the value of the reaction coordinate

-- 3. the cumulative average of all preceding values.

-Optional gzip compression can be enabled by suffixing the filename with .gz, thereby reducing the output file size significantly.
-The following example reports the mass center \$z\$ coordinate of the first molecule every 100th steps:
+The following example prints the mass center \$z\$ coordinate of the first molecule to disk every 100th steps:

 '''

 - reactioncoordinate:

-{nstep: 100, file: cmz.dat.gz, type: molecule, index: 0, property: com_z}
+{nstep: 100, file: cmz.dat, type: molecule, index: 0, property: com_z}

 '''

-In the next example, the angle between the principal molecular axis and the \$xy\$-plane is reported by diagonalising the gyration tensor to find the principal moments:
+In the next example, the Angle between the principal molecular axis and the \$xy\$-plane is reported by diagonalising the gyration tensor to find the principal moments: